yuli0109/Tripific/readme.md

     8. Add desired activities to your itinerary and save your trip.
     9. By Selecting specific waypoints and choosing activities, you can customize your road trip and see the and do the most while traveling efficiently!

+Debugging:

+Future Features:

+    Addition of email confirmation of itinerary
+    Incorporation of more Yelp categories to search by Possibly the addition of real-time group planning of road-trip